Teaching & Learning

 Students are at the heart of our teaching practice at Hillcrest Christian College, and so our focus is on applying a robust, research-based framework that supports teachers to make ongoing improvements in our students’ learning.
-The strongest influence for improving student learning is what occurs in the classroom; the pedagogy that is being used.
-Simply speaking pedagogy is the method and practice of teaching.
+The strongest influence for improving student learning is what occurs in the classroom, or the pedagogy (the method and practice of teaching) that is used.

 Our new Layers of Learning Pedagogical Framework has been developed to provide a mutual direction that supports pedagogical growth, and development for our educators, while reflecting the values that we hold closely as a Christian College.
 Simply stated, our Framework describes what effective teaching and learning should look like in a Hillcrest classroom.

 Six ‘Layers’ have been developed within our Framework, with elaborations, examples of practice, and reflective questions.
 These layers are fundamental to learning, and provide the basis for effective pedagogy.
 The acronym PEARLS represents each layer of learning in the Framework.